areffarhadi/audio-classification/README.md

-# Wav2vec2 and Whisper models for audio classification
+# Wav2vec2, Whisper, ResNet293 and AST models for audio classification

 In this repo, we prepare the code to fine-tune four models for audio classification, which could be used in different scenarios, such as speaker identification, language recognition, emotion recognition, sentiment analysis, speaking-style recognition, speech/non-speech classification, and more.